Francesco149/oppai-ng/README.md

 beatmap's page.

 # implementations for other programming languages
-I implemented oppai as a library for many other programming languages.
+oppai has been implemented for many other programming languages.
 If you feel like making your own implementation and want it listed here, open an issue or pull request. the requirement is that it should pass the same test suite that oppai-ng passes.

 note: these aren't just native bindings unless stated otherwise.